 |Land Area:||71.5 sq miles|

-Brooklyn neighborhoods that one hears about most often are located in the north-western section of the borough.
-Rents in many of these areas, especially in Williamsburg, Park Slope, DUMBO and Brooklyn Heights, approach and even exceed Manhattan levels.
+Classic Brooklyn.
+The Brooklyn neighborhoods one hears about are, more often than not, located in the north-western section of the borough, which corresponds to community districts 1, 2, and 6.
+Rents in some of these areas (and especially in Brooklyn Heights, Williamsburg, Park Slope, and DUMBO) approach and even exceed Manhattan levels.

-This is an edgier Brooklyn: Bushwick is the new frontier of hip in the city offering relatively cheap rents and abundant industrial loft space, while more traditional (and quickly gentrifying) Bedford-Stuyvesant ("Bed-Stuy") and Crown Heights have many attractive brownstone row houses with spacious, high-ceilinged apartments.
+Here we have edgy Brooklyn.
+Bushwick is the new frontier of hip in the city, offering relatively cheap rents and abundant (if no longer cheap) industrial loft space, while more traditional (and quickly gentrifying) Bedford-Stuyvesant ("Bed-Stuy") and Crown Heights boast many attractive brownstone row houses with spacious, high-ceilinged apartments.

-These ares are largely residential.
-Rents are considerably lower than in the north-western Brooklyn neighborhoods (see above).
+Working-class-family Brooklyn.
+These ares are largely residential and offer rents that are considerably lower than in the more fashionable neighborhoods (see above).

-Moving further down south we find neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" (although this is perhaps painting the picture with too broad of a brush: some sections of southern Brooklyn are still very much high rise).
-The presence of first- and second- generation immigrants, notably from Italy and countries of the former Soviet Union, is felt in many of these areas.
+Likewise, family-friendly and residential.
+Moving further down south we find Brooklyn neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" in character.
+This may be painting the picture with too broad of a brush, though: some sections of southern Brooklyn (CD's 9, 11,12, 13, 14, 15, and 17) are still very much high rise.
+The presence of first- and, especially, second- generation immigrants, notably from Italy and countries of the former Soviet Union, is felt in many of these areas.
 Brighton Beach, for example, is largely Russian-speaking.

 Community Districts 5, 16, 18